travis-ci/docs-travis-ci-com/user/travis-pro.md

 - Users that have admin access to a repository on GitHub can change enable/disable it on Travis CI and change its settings.

 To keep the access rights up to date, we sync every user account approximately once every 24 hours with GitHub.
 You can use the "sync now" button on the profile page or `travis sync --pro` in the CLI to force a sync.

+## Who has access to the billing details?

+[Billing Admin Toggle information]

 ## Is it safe to give Travis CI access to my private code?